AdamSchaible/MSU_Denver/CS 2400 Computer Organization 2 (Spring 2018)/README.md

 AUTHOR: ADAM SCHAIBLE

 This repository contains my programming projects for the CS 2400 Computer Organization 2 class that I took at MSU Denver in Spring of 2018.
-Below is a general description about what each programming project is about.
-The programs in this repository is written in ARM.
+Below is a general description about what each programming homework is about.
+The programs in this repository are written in ARM.

 [Homework 4](https://github.com/AdamSchaible/MSU_Denver/tree/master/CS%202400%20Computer%20Organization%202%20(Spring%202018)/Homework%204) :